nicholasmeade/Connected-App/class-retrospective.md

 > What lessons did you learn during this project?
 What really wowed us when we learned them?

 - console.log(everything)
-- Listen to kenny
 - Commit often! why? because things can go wrong.. sometimes we lose code. commits save your life
   - branching for features!
-- use Tokens! space and use them wisely... but use them!!
 - Planning!
   - Following the react architecture
 - Working with peers, developing enriching connections